shalri/fscode/_posts/github-pages-with-tailwind-and-vite.md

 It should be building and deploying your repo to GitHub Pages.
 After the deployment, you will be dismayed when you visit the URL.
-You will probably see a blank screen this is because we have not configured our base path yet.
+You will probably see a blank screen since we have not configured our base path yet.

 ### 5. `git pull`

-You've made changes in the remote repo.
-You should pull the changes onto your local repo to keep them in sync.
+Since you made changes in the remote repo, you should pull the changes onto your local repo to keep them in sync.

 ```bash